uncms-dev/uncms/docs/development.md

 Experience with test classes shows that they tend to smoosh together too many responsibilities.
 If you are changing an existing test which is part of a test class, it might be best to rewrite that test as a test function.

+Warnings are errors in the tests.
+It is usually best not to mute those warnings; they usually indicate problems that need to be fixed.

 ### Writing tests